michaelwalkoski/phpapp-example/README.md

 ### Step 2.
 Create a free Amazon Web Services (AWS) account to start your own server.

 In your web browser navigate to <a href="https://aws.amazon.com/" target="_blank">https://aws.amazon.com/</a> and sign-up for your free AWS account.
-Then complete the following step.
+Then complete the following steps.

 <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-an-iam-user" target="_blank">Create an IAM User</a>.